Skip to main content

 Considering the energy servers consume, on-premise server deployment involves more energy expenditure.
 While the servers consume 100 percent of their required power, managed on-premise servers demand 10-20 percent of the server’s power.

 This naturally becomes a maintenance burden for organizations as they own the infrastructure and dream about energy savings.
-At the same time, the Cloud integration platform deals with this challenge as maintenance responsibility lies with service providers.
+At the same time, the cloud infrastructure integration platform deals with this challenge as maintenance responsibility lies with service providers.

 5) Bandwidth Enhancement